CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 1. Connect to the sandbox VPN with the credentials provided in your invitation email.

-2. Create a policy for the Dashboard add on:
+2. Create a policy for the Dashboard Add-on:

 ![](intersight-04-iks-hello-images/addonpol.png)